 New pull requests (PRs) and pushes to branches trigger jobs on the gpuCI server to build from source and run the included tests.
 The results are available on the server itself, or if triggered by a PR they are embedded in the PR with the high level result and a link for detailed build information.

 Push to a branch

 Any push to a branch triggers a gpuCI job that builds and tests the current code, linking and showing the results as a build status icon on the README:

 Open PR or Update PR

-When a new PR is opened or an existing one has been updated, gpuCI will trigger a build and embed the results of the build into the status of the PR.
+When a new PR is opened or an existing one has been updated, gpuCI will trigger a series of CI jobs to be run on the PR.
+The results of these jobs wil be embedded into the status of the PR.

-Can one of the admins verify this patch?from gpuCI.
-If this appears one of the members of the RAPDIS team needs to respond to approve the PR.
+Can one of the admins verify this patch?in a comment on the PR.
+If this appears, one of the PICs for the RAPIDS library needs to respond to approve the PR.
 See the commands list below for available commands.